 Despite the successes of those and many other amateur experiments over the centuries, spiced rum had nary a commercial presence until the 1980s, when a cartoon swashbuckler named Morgan sailed in and staked a claim on shelf space.
 Lately, though, several other reputable distillers have caught on to how nutmeg, mace, clove, ginger—or whatever else their secret blend may call for—has a way of highlighting and bringing out the best of the rich, caramelized flavors of rum.
 And due to the increased amount of those tasting notes to target and play off of in cocktails, bartenders can’t help getting in on the action too!

 Word has certainly spread, and it turns out that Spice is Nice, not only year-round but also particularly in the winter months.
 No matter how unwelcomingly frosty it may be outside your windows, we invite you to hunker down and sample three sensationally seasonal drinks that showcase a rum brimming with extra fragrance and flavor!
-Subscribe now through January 2nd to get yours—it’ll ship the week of January 6th.
+Subscribe now through January 5th to get yours—it’ll ship that same week.

 This January, the apple of Dan Watson’s eye is his fruit- and spice-forward Pommes Bande, named after a mix of Caribbean tree bark called bois bande, infamously known for its aphrodisiac quality.
 Another nod to rum’s region of provenance here is the combination of pineapple, lime, and Angostura bitters, which brings some beachy vibes into what’s otherwise a wonderful wintry duo of spiced rum and allspice-cider syrup.
 There’s no telling the full range of surprises in store when enjoying this season-defying cocktail, but we can guarantee one enhancement in particular—a cozy atmosphere that gets more tropical by the sip.